-You can add a new company shareholder at any point after incorporation.
+You can appoint (add) new company shareholders at any point after incorporation.
 To do so, existing shares must be transferred or sold by a current member to the new person.
 Alternatively, you can increase your company’s share capital by allotting (issuing) new shares.

-To transfer ownership, a stock transfer form must be completed with the following details:
+To transfer company shares, a stock transfer form must be completed with the following details:

-- Class and value of stock being transferred.
+- Class and value of the stock being transferred

-- Name and contact address of current owner.
+- Name and contact address of the current owner (transferor)

-If money is paid for transferred stock, a copy of the transfer form should be sent to HMRC to be stamped.
-The new owner should pay the required Stamp Duty to HMRC.
+If money is paid for the transferred shares, a copy of the stock transfer form should be sent to HMRC to be stamped.
+The new shareholder should pay the required Stamp Duty to HMRC.
 If no money is paid, there is no need to file this form.

-If the company’s articles of association provide for pre-emption rights on the transfer of shares, then the members should waive their right to first refusal.
-Thereafter, the directors (or members if required by the articles) should accept the transfer and enter it into the register of members.
+If the company’s articles of association include pre-emption rights on the transfer of shares, the existing members will need to waive their right to the first refusal.
+Thereafter, the directors (or members, if required by the articles) can approve the transfer and record it in the register of members.

-The new owner should be issued with a share certificate as proof of purchase.
-A copy of the stock transfer form should be given to both the transferor and transferee.
-The company should keep a copy of new and old certificates and the stock transfer form at its registered office or alternate inspection location.
+New company shareholders should be issued a share certificate as proof of purchase.
+A copy of the stock transfer form should also be given to both the transferor and transferee.
+The company should keep a copy of the new and old certificates and the stock transfer form at its registered office or SAIL address.

-Companies House will be notified of the transfer and details of the new owner when the next annual confirmation statement is filed.
-It’s usually recommended that you file a confirmation statement as soon as possible after a transfer, although this not a requirement.
+Companies House will be notified of transfers and details of new company shareholders when the next annual confirmation statement is filed.
+It’s usually recommended that you deliver a confirmation statement as soon as possible after share transfers, but it is not a requirement.

 Issuing new shares

-To carry out an allotment, existing members should waive their right to pre-emption on the allotment of shares (unless the articles remove this requirement), the prospective members should deliver a letter of application to the company, and the board of directors (or members, if required by the articles) should accept the allotment and enter it into the register of members.
-Thereafter, you should use Form SH01 ‘Return of allotment’ to provide the following information:
+To allot new shares, existing members will need to waive pre-emption rights on the allotment of shares.
+The prospective members should deliver a letter of application to the company, and the board of directors (or members, if required by the articles) must approve the allotment and record it in the register of members.

 - Company name